FranAguilera/franjam-custom-progress-bar/README.md

 2) XML attributes:

-* maxLevel: Will define the max progress possible value.
-(Only positive values)
+* maxLevel: Define the max progress possible value.
+If not specified max will be 100 (Only positive values)
-* backgroundDrawable: Specify drawable for a background image progress
+* backgroundDrawable: Specify drawable (or svg) for a background image progress
-* progressDrawable: Specify drawable for a main progress (ClipDrawable)
+* progressDrawable: Specify drawable (or svg) for a main progress (ClipDrawable)

 NOTE: If drawables are not specified in xml it will use default_progress.png and default_background.png